monodop/cs430-proj4-raycaster/README.md

-# cs430-proj2-raycaster
+# cs430-proj3-illumination

 Performs basic raycasting on a scene and renders the output to a PPM file.
+Expands on proj2 and implements basic lighting

 ![](/samples/4k%20spheres.png)